kimtth/awesome-azure-openai-llm/README_all_in_one.md

 - [Levels of AGI for Operationalizing Progress on the Path to AGI](https://arxiv.org/abs/2311.02462): Provides a comprehensive discussion on AGI's progress and proposes metrics and benchmarks for assessing AGI systems.
 [4 Nov 2023]
 - [How Far Are We From AGI](https://arxiv.org/abs/2405.10313): A survey discussing AGI's goals, developmental trajectory, and alignment technologies, providing a roadmap for AGI realization.
 [16 May 2024]
 - [OpenAI: Planning for AGI and beyond](https://openai.com/index/planning-for-agi-and-beyond/) [24 Feb 2023]
+- [Tutor CoPilot: A Human-AI Approach for Scaling Real-Time Expertise](https://arxiv.org/abs/2410.03017): Tutor CoPilot can scale real-time expertise in education, enhancing outcomes even with less experienced tutors.
+It is cost-effective, priced at $20 per tutor annually.
+[3 Oct 2024]
 - [Linus Torvalds: 90% of AI marketing is hype](https://www.theregister.com/2024/10/29/linus_torvalds_ai_hype):💡AI is 90% marketing, 10% reality [29 Oct 2024]
 - OpenAI's CEO, Sam Altman, predicts AGI could emerge by 2025. [ref](https://blog.cubed.run/agi-by-2025-altmans-bold-prediction-on-ai-s-future-9f15b071762c) [9 Nov 2024]
 - Anthropic's CEO, Dario Amodei, predicts AGI between 2026 and 2027. [ref](https://techcrunch.com/2024/11/13/this-week-in-ai-anthropics-ceo-talks-scaling-up-ai-and-google-predicts-floods/) [13 Nov 2024]
 - [Key figures and their predicted AGI timelines](https://x.com/slow_developer/status/1858877008375152805):💡AGI might be emerging between 2025 to 2030.
 [19 Nov 2024]
 - [Creating Scalable AGI: the Open General Intelligence Framework](https://arxiv.org/abs/2411.15832): a new AI architecture designed to enhance flexibility and scalability by dynamically managing specialized AI modules.
 [24 Nov 2024]
 - [Shaping AI's Impact on Billions of Lives](https://arxiv.org/abs/2412.02730): a framework for assessing AI's potential effects and responsibilities, 18 milestones and 5 guiding principles for responsible AI [3 Dec 2024]
+- [Investigating Affective Use and Emotional Well-being on ChatGPT](https://www.media.mit.edu/publications/investigating-affective-use-and-emotional-well-being-on-chatgpt/): The MIT study found that higher ChatGPT usage correlated with increased loneliness, dependence, and lower socialization.
+[21 Mar 2025]
+- [The Impact of Generative AI on Critical Thinking](https://www.microsoft.com/en-us/research/publication/the-impact-of-generative-ai-on-critical-thinking-self-reported-reductions-in-cognitive-effort-and-confidence-effects-from-a-survey-of-knowledge-workers): A survey of 319 knowledge workers shows that higher confidence in Generative AI (GenAI) tools can reduce critical thinking.
+[Apr 2025]

 ### **OpenAI's Roadmap and Products**